ivSlesser/OpenGL-Experiments/README.md

-# OpenGL Scratchpad
+# Graphics Scratchpad

-A scratchpad for OpenGL based experimentation, intended for rapid iteration, integration and simplicity rather than optimisation and efficiency.
+A scratchpad for scenes rendered using OpenGL, intended for rapid iteration, integration and simplicity rather than optimisation and efficiency.

 This uses a module based approach, allowing for selectable, reusable and distinct demo scenes, with common elements such as the renderer, textures etc being encapsulated within the rest of the application.